DhirajMeenavilli/Projects/Journal/Notes and Occurances.md

 Science in my opinion is not even neccessarily the understanding of why something works, it is simply the finding of repetable behaviour, if you can find behaviour which determinstically, probablistically, or randomly repeats in exactly the same way.
 That knowledge can then be documented, and digested to refine how it's leveraged.

 Science is also the great bastardizer of our myths showing us what is and most often what isn't the case if we're just willing to see through repeated trial and expiriment but in doing so also shows us the true depth and richness of life.

+People used to have math duels and math partially to one up each other and solve strange occurances of logical consequences and occassionally model with them.
+Weird world, weirder times without much incentive to keep secrets of mathematics.